awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

    <a name="core-software-license"></a>By downloading this software, you agree to the [Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.

 1. Unzip the AWS IoT Greengrass Core software to a folder on your device\.
-Replace *MyGreengrassCore* with the folder that you want to use\.
+Replace *GreengrassCore* with the folder that you want to use\.

    ```
-   unzip greengrass-nucleus-latest.zip -d MyGreengrassCore && rm greengrass-nucleus-latest.zip
+   unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
    ```
 **Tip**
 You can run the following command to see the version of the AWS IoT Greengrass Core software\.

    ```
-   java -jar ./MyGreengrassCore/lib/Greengrass.jar --version
+   java -jar ./GreengrassCore/lib/Greengrass.jar --version
    ```

 ## Install the AWS IoT Greengrass Core software<a name="run-greengrass-core-v2-installer-manual"></a>